matrix-org/matrix-authentication-service/docs/usage/configuration.md

 ### `upstream_oauth2`

 Settings related to upstream OAuth 2.0/OIDC providers.
-This section must be synced to the database using the [`config sync`](../usage/cli/config.md#config-sync---prune---dry-run) command.
+Additions and modifications within this section are synced with the database on server startup.
+Removed entries are only removed with the [`config sync --prune`](../usage/cli/config.md#config-sync---prune---dry-run) command.

 #### `upstream_oauth2.providers`